With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The megalodon shark was a powerful predator that once roamed the oceans of our world.
 At an estimated maximum size of sixty feet and with teeth the size of a man’s hand it was the apex hunter of the prehistoric sea.

 Mainstream science recognizes it as an extinct species that vanished millions of years ago, but there are those who believe it is still out there today.

 It’s an interesting idea, backed up by occasional sightings of massive sharks.
 Some fishermen in remote areas have reported great white sharks topping thirty or forty feet, which is all the anecdotal evidence some people need to convince them that meg is still alive.

 What else could explain these sightings of massive sharks?
 Here are some ideas:

 - Whale Sharks.
 The whale shark is a filter feeder that poses no danger to humans.
 However, it can reach an adult length of over forty feet.
 Are supposed megalodon sightings actually misidentified whale sharks?

 The Jersey Devil is one of the creepiest cryptids ever reported.
-Supposedly the demon spawn of a human woman, it was born with cloven hooves, wings and a horse-like head.
+Supposedly the demon spawn of a human woman, born with cloven hooves, wings, and a horse-like head.
 According to legend, it has haunted the New Jersey Pine Barrens for hundreds of years.

 What explains what these people were seeing?